 In addition, some operating systems require additional configuration to run the Live Editor in MATLAB versions R2016a through R2019a.
 If you are unable to run the Live Editor on your system, Contact Technical Support for information on how to configure your system.

 Some MATLAB features are unsupported in the Live Editor:

 Classes — Classes are not supported in the Live Editor.
 Create

 can use the classes in your live scripts or functions.

-Editor preferences — The Live Editor ignores most Editor preferences, including custom keyboard shortcuts and Emacs-style keyboard shortcuts.
+MATLAB preferences — The Live Editor ignores some MATLAB preferences, including custom keyboard shortcuts and Emacs-style keyboard shortcuts.